Tabriz East Azerbaijan, Iran Travel Guide

 Offers breathtaking trekking routes and opportunities for winter sports at hotels like Dizin.

-The bustling capital features world-class museums, modern cafes, and a look into contemporary Iranian urban life.
+The bustling capital features world-class museums, modern cafes, and an insight into contemporary Iranian urban life.

-A journey combining Tabriz with Jolfa, Ardabil, and Sarein has the varied cultures and landscapes of the region.
+A journey combining Tabriz with Jolfa, Ardabil, and Sarein has the diverse cultures and landscapes of the region.

 Experience a troglodyte village near Tabriz, with homes engraved into volcanic rock formations.